wahanegi/vibereport/README.md

 To start the Rails server use: `./bin/dev`

 otherwise you won't be able to see your updated CSS and JavaScript

+## OpenSSL::Cipher::CipherError

+When you create encrypted credentials in Rails 7, the contents of the `config/credentials.yml.enc` file are encrypted using a master key that is stored in the `config/master.key` file.
+This encryption process uses the `OpenSSL library`, and if there is a problem with `OpenSSL`, you might see the `OpenSSL::Cipher::CipherError` error.

+### Solution

+To address the `OpenSSL::Cipher::CipherError` error in Rails application, you can follow these steps:

+Remove the `config/credentials.yml` file from the project directory.

+Open a terminal and navigate to the project directory.

+Run the following command to open the Rails credentials file for editing:

+`rails credentials:edit`

+Save the file and exit the editor.

+Test the application to make sure the error no longer occurs.

 ## License